puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 2. CRUD operations on top of persisted UniConfig settings.
 3. UniConfig RPC operations such as commit or calculate-diff.

 * After opening Configuration mode, a new UniConfig transaction is created.
-All operations that are invoked from the configuration mode are executed in scope of created transaction.
+All operations invoked from the configuration mode are executed in the scope of the created transaction.
-* Transaction is automatically closed after leaving the Configuration mode ('exit' or 'quit' command).
+* The transaction is automatically closed after leaving the Configuration mode ('exit' or 'quit' command).
-* If user invokes 'commit' or 'checked-commit', transaction is automatically refreshed (user stays in the configuration mode with a newly created transaction).
+* If 'commit' or 'checked-commit' is invoked, the transaction is automatically refreshed (the user stays in configuration mode with a newly created transaction).

 ```shell Configuration mode overview